Introduction

 When should teams choose fine-tuning versus prompt engineering for LLM workloads for large language models?

-Fine-tuning updates model weights on a curated dataset, adapting the model’s internal representations and output distribution toward a specific task.
+Fine-tuning updates model weights on a curated dataset, adapting the internal representations of the model and output distribution toward a specific task.
 It requires compute, GPU access, and labeled data.
 Prompt engineering leaves model weights unchanged and instead shapes behavior through the structure and content of the input.
 Prompts are cheaper to iterate, require no infrastructure beyond inference access, and can include few-shot examples to guide output format.
 For well-defined narrow tasks with abundant labels, fine-tuned models can outperform prompted ones.
 For broad or rapidly changing tasks, prompt engineering offers faster iteration.
-The practical tradeoff is discussed in Yang et al.’s practitioner survey .
+The practical tradeoff is discussed in the practitioner survey of Yang et al. .

 What does alignment mean in LLM systems, and what are its practical limits for large language models?